Overv/Open.GL/content/feedback.md

 As we've seen in the previous chapter, geometry shaders have the unique property to generate a variable amount of data.
-Luckily, there are ways to keep track of how much vertices were written by using *query objects*.
+Luckily, there are ways to keep track of how much primitives were written by using *query objects*.

 Just like with all the other objects in OpenGL, you'll have to create one first: